Let’s discover London

 NRF is very well-established and has a long history and strong presence in Hong Kong in many of its practices.
 At the same time it is truly a global law firm.
 The work almost always involves a cross-border element.
 Trainees here get to work on complex and high-profile transactions with major international clients as well as our offices in other jurisdictions.
 It also has a great culture.
 I wouldn’t have it any other way to kick off my life as a trainee.

 There are different things that I could do after work.
 Colleagues that I met in the London office are friendly, and we would meet up after work for a beer to let off some steam.
 I had so much fun.
 It’s not just about work but experiencing the British culture.

 My secondment seat

 The firm views international secondments as an essential part of trainees’ development.
-I felt lucky to be seconded to London for my second seat, where I sit in the corporate financial service regulatory department.
-I was given a lot of opportunities to work with the team to give advice to clients with finance background such as banks.
+I felt lucky to be seconded to London for my second seat, where I sit in the Debt Capital Markets Department.
+Apart from Debt Capital Markets work, the team also focuses on Securitisation and Derivatives.
+I was given the opportunity to work with different parties.

 All in all, people usually analogize secondment with an exchange program at the university.
 There are some fine differences between them, I will leave the part for you to find out when you have the chance to go on one.